pniskala/pyscape-presentation/README.md

-# presentscape
+# pyscape-presentation
 A script and a template file file for preparing presentations via Inkscape and Python.

-This simple Python script and the associated SVG file represent my workflow for preparing slideshow presentations, mainly for academic purposes.
+This Python script (``presentscape.py``) and the associated SVG file represent my workflow for preparing slideshow presentations, mainly for academic purposes.
 The idea is as follows:

 1. Create the presentation using Inkscape based on the template in presentation_template.svg.
 2. Convert the slides in the SVG file to PDF files and add the slide numbers using the Python script.